-UMass Lowell's Bachelor of Arts Degree in English offers a flexible and vigorous curriculum grounded in British and American literary traditions, in the study of contemporary critical methods, and in the regular practice of research and writing.
+UMass Lowell's Bachelor of Arts Degree in English offers a flexible and vigorous curriculum grounded in British and American literary traditions, the study of contemporary critical methods, and the regular practice of research and writing.

 Please see Fee Schedule below.

 |Total for Course**||$1,170 ($380 x 3 credits = $1,140 + $30 registration fee per semester)|

 **Courses can vary from one to six credits; this total represents a standard three-credit course.

 Registration is administered through UMass Lowell's Registrar's Office.
 If you have questions about registration, please contact the Registrar's Office at 800-480-3190.

 The University of Massachusetts Lowell is accredited by the New England Commission of Higher Education (NECHE).

 Admission is open to students who have earned a high school diploma or a GED.
 UMass Lowell's online programs operate on a rolling admissions basis.
 There is no application deadline, and each application is reviewed when the student's file is complete (i.e. once UMass Lowell has received your completed application and your official transcripts).
 Students must be admitted to an eligible degree or certificate program in order to be considered for most financial aid.

 Availability of financial aid varies depending on matriculation and course status.
 Please contact the Financial Aid Office at 978-934-4220 or email@example.com to determine eligibility.